nafizjiwa/REACT-Redux/README.md

 # REDUX CORE CONCEPT
-- Redux, a Library to manage state with tools to update state through the STORE.
+- Redux, is a Library to manage state with tools to update state through the STORE.
 - The state object (initialState) and the state management logic (stateReducer)
 - Actions trigger the reducer function and then change state
 #### Apps have 3 parts
-- State - apps current data
+- State - holds apps current data
-- View - for user
+- View - displays state to user
-- Actions - events to change state
+- Actions - events to change the state

       Store → View → Actions → Store → View👏

       The store informs the view, user interactions trigger actions, actions are processed by reducers to update the store, and the updated store triggers the view to reflect the changes in the user interface.
-#### In React Components, these part overlap.
-Render and mange state
+#### In React, these part overlap.
+Components Render interface and Mange state

 #### Redux separates all 3
-A views components request state changes using actions
+- A views component requests a state change using an action</br>

-### **1. STATE - SET OF DATA NEEDED BY OR DESCRIBES AN APPLICATION
+### **1. STATE - SET OF DATA NEEDED BY OR IT DESCRIBES AN APPLICATION
 - State values - any js type: string, boolean, array, object;

-      const initialApplicationState = [ 'array', 'of', 'Strings', 'Values' ];
+      const initialApplicationState = [ 'array', 'of', 'String', 'Values' ];
 ### **2. 'ACTIONS' ARE JS OBJECTS they TRIGGER A STATE CHANGE
+- Actions are
-- Actions are events with info about how to update state
+      - events with info about how to update state
-- Action trggered by UI to change state
+      - triggered by UI to change state
-- Actions are dispatched to notify parts of an app.
+      - dispatched to notify parts of an app.

+      const action = {
+        type: 'action type', //a descriptive string that specifies the type of action being done.
+        payload: 'additional data' //an optional value that has specific info required to perform the operation };

-      const addNewSong = {      ACTION OBJECT NAME
+      const addNewSong = {      ACTION OBJECT NAME: 'addNewSong'
          type: 'songs/addSong',    TYPE --> DESCRIBES THE type of ACTION
          payload: 'Halo'        PAYLOAD --> INFO ABOUT ACTION };

-       const removeAll = {    NOT ALL ACTIONS REQUIRE PAYLOAD
+       const removeAll = {    AN ACTION WITH NO PAYLOAD
          type: 'songs/removeAll'
        }